Chapter 2:

 "Then I've done all I could."

-This time, they stood in a castle hall where young people in school uniforms—blue blazers and white shirts—fought against monstrous creatures.
-They resembled what he had seen on the battlefield before, but the courage of the students amazed him.
+Takagi and her stood in a castle hall where young people in school uniforms—wearing blue blazers and white shirts—fought against monstrous creatures.
+Those monsters resembled what he had seen on the battlefield before, though they less "scary" here, but the courage of the students amazed him.

-Unlike the soldiers he saw before, these teenagers were fearless, even when carnage unfolded before their very eyes.
-They hurl fireballs towards the demons, creating stonewalls to block incoming attacks, each helping and encouraging each other to fight.
+Unlike the soldiers he saw before, which were also brave but expected, these teenagers were fearless, even when carnage unfolded before their very eyes.
+These student magicians hurl fireballs towards the demons, creating stonewalls to block incoming attacks, each helping and encouraging each other to fight.
+Some students looked desperate, but they didn't run away.

 As he wondered where such courage came from, golden light blazed behind him.

-He turned to see a student brandishing a glowing banner with a dolphin insignia which matched the emblem on the blazer.
-Strangely, he couldn't determine whether the person was a boy or a girl.
-Their face kept blurring for some reason.
+He turned to see a student brandishing a glowing banner with a dolphin insignia.
+It matched the emblem on the students' blazers, so Takagi assumed it was the school's emblem.
+As he looked toward the figure's face, he noticed something strange.
+He couldn't determine whether the person was a boy or a girl.
+Their face kept blurring for some reason, as if someone trying to censor it from him.

-Even then, this person radiated something special.
+Even then, this person radiated something special, different than the other students.
 Takagi could sense it.

 As he focused on the figure, a growl echoed from the hall's far end.